 The Academic publishes articles based on research findings and/or summaries of academic research.
 All articles should be sent to the The Academic editor (hello [at] theacademic [dot] com), in the form of a Word document, including a short bio at the end of the article.
 Authors are also required to send a headshot (at least 500 pixels), and any social media or other website details.

 To capture the imagination of the reader, it is highly recommended that authors also include pictures, graphs, or infographics, to complement their writing.
 Suggested images may also be sent; however, the author must have the rights to them, or they must be creative commons licensed (or similar open licensing).
 If photos or other graphics are included, these should be inserted in-text but sent as a separate attachment also.

 Length and tone

 The Academic does not have strict word limits.
 Articles should be as short as possible to make the author’s point(s), or as long as needed to do justice to a topic.
-A good rule of thumb should be for articles to be below 1000 words.
+A good rule of thumb should be for articles to be around 800-1500 words.